NLnetLabs/routinator/source/glossary.rst

     if failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.

+  Ghostbusters Record (GBR)
+    An RPKI object described in :rfc:`6493` that contains human contact information that may be verified (indirectly) by a CA certificate.
+The data in the record are those of a severely profiled vCard.
+Note that support for *publication* of GBR records is not widely implemented yet.
+As a result, Routinator will validate the object, but not produce any output for it.